AliBaghizadeh/OpenAI_RAG_Scientific_Articles/README.md

 - **Embedding Generation**P: Using OpenAI’s text-embedding-ada-002 model, each text chunk is converted into an embedding vector.
 - **Vector Search with FAISS**P: The FAISS library allows for efficient searching through the embedding vectors to find relevant text chunks based on a user's question.
 - **Contextual Answer Generation**P: The app uses the context retrieved from FAISS and generates an answer with OpenAI's API.

+## Contributing
+Contributions are welcome!
+If you'd like to improve the app, please follow these steps:

+Fork the repository.
+Create a new branch (git checkout -b feature/new-feature).
+Make your changes and commit them (git commit -m 'Add new feature').
+Push to the branch (git push origin feature/new-feature).
+Open a pull request.
+Please ensure that your code adheres to the existing style and is well-documented.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.